 A couple of special editions arrived in 1984 – the Pullman (two-tone brown and gold with gold alloy wheels) and later the Ultra (with power steering and wheel covers).
 For France too, in 1983 all Horizon’s were re-designated Series 2 cars.

 The final changes were made in spring 1985 when the range was slimmed down.
 In Britain there was an 1100 LE, a 1300 GLE, a 1300 LX and a 1300 GLX.
 It was all too late and the Horizon died in Britain in 1986 with the introduction of the Peugeot 309.
 A mere 150,000 Horizons were built in the UK from 1980 to 1985.
 The last French Horizon had been produced in the spring of 1985, but production continued in the United States until 1990.
 In Europe, the Horizon was viewed as a family car, and, as such, was in a very competitive class.
 In the US, it was seen as basic transportation, where it excelled.

 Outside of Britain, France and America, Talbot Horizons were made in at Valmet Uusikaupunki in Finland from 1979 to 1987, replacing the Saab 96.
 There was a choice of 1294cc and 1442cc petrol engines and, after 1982, a 1900cc diesel engine.
 Talbot’s Finland plant used many Saab parts especially on the interior and also used the Saab painting method.

-When the Peugeot 309 (nee Talbot Arizona) was announced in the autumn of 1985, it marked the end of the Talbot Horizon and indeed of the Talbot marque as a viable brand.
-The Talbot name lived on as late as 1991, but only as a re-badged Peugeot/Citroen/Fiat designed van.
+When the Talbot Horizon was phased out in the autumn of 1985, it marked the end of the Talbot marque as a carmaker.
+Although the name would live on until as late as 1991, as the Talbot Express, a re-badged Peugeot/Citroen/Fiat designed van.

 With thanks to Andy Thompson for his input.